Mazda2: Safety

 The Mazda2 received a "Good" rating from the Insurance Institute for Highway Safety in frontal crashes, "Acceptable" for side crashes, "Good" for roof strength, and "Acceptable" for rear crash protection.

 Production

 The vehicles were built in Ujina Plant No.1 (U1) in Hiroshima, with additional Mazda2 began at the Ujina Plant No.2 (U2) in June 2007.
 Additional vehicles were built in Hofu, Japan.

 Chinese models were built in Changan Ford Mazda's Nanjing plant at the end of October 2007.

 Asia-Pacific region models were produced by AutoAlliance Thailand beginning in 2009.
 Mazda2 local assembly in Vietnam began in October 2011 at the Nui Thanh Quang Nam plant owned by Vina Mazda Automobile Manufacturing.

 2010 facelift

 The facelifted Mazda2 hatchback was first revealed in Thailand in October 2009, and launched in Thailand and Indonesia in November 2009.
-The sedan version was also launched in Indonesia in May 2010.

 The Mazda2 was launched in Malaysia on 5 April 2010 in sedan and hatchback body styles, and is available in V and R grade levels.
 It is powered by a 1.5-liter MZR engine paired to a four-speed automatic.